klassen-lab/ClustCompare/README.md

 1. Algorithm purpose and overview
 2. Pipeline overview
 3. Dependancies
-4. mult_antiSMASH pipeline
+4. Performing cluster annotations using the mult_antiSMASH pipeline
-5. cluster_pfam_BBH_comparison pipeline
+5. Comparing clusters using cluster_pfam_BBH_comparison pipeline
+6. Detecting putatively fragmented clusters using the find_cluster_completeness pipeline
-6. Visualizing the output data using Cytoscape
+7. Visualizing the output data using Cytoscape

 --------------------------------------------------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------------------------------------------------